A MUST READ: Anyone using Yahoo! Ad Scheduling

 Related to Ad Scheduling / Day-Part bidding schedule within Yahoo, Google AdWords implement Demographic Bidding.
 This feature was one of the first to allow marketers to use one of their finest tools of the trade to target their customer, but it did not pan out for a number of reasons.
 We assume that the network was not converting or it simply was not being used to its fullest potential.
 The info that was provided by sites enrolled in it allowed display and content network ads to be displayed across demographic targets so businesses like wedding planners could target Females ages 20-35 so on so forth.

 The addition of google + has been the assumed replacement for this type of bidding.
 However, we had not seen many clients utilizing this feature and now that retargeting is available in AdWords and we are able to target behavior groups, we have a better alternative.
 As demographic bidding falls victim to its own demise we look forward to increased targeting through new Google + features and increased retargeting abilities in the display network.
 Remember if you are using Demographic Bidding, you will need to save your data by March 28th!
-That’s Tomorrow! if you save in csv form you can use software like strategy analyzer to analyze your results and compare to future data.
-For more info from google on the demise of Demographic Bidding visit the AdWords Help page.
+That’s Tomorrow!
+For more info from Google on the demise of Demographic Bidding visit the AdWords Help page.

 At the end, this latest feature “Demographic Bidding” is buried in the AdWords graveyards.